jrobinson123/monorepo/HC/lesson_2.md

-#Arithmetic and Logical Operators in Python
+# Arithmetic and Logical Operators in Python
 ## by Jonah Robinson 3-7-2019

-##Arithmetic Operators
+## Arithmetic Operators
-### arithmetic operators perform basic arithmetic operations on numbers or variables:
+### purpose: arithmetic operators perform basic arithmetic operations on numbers or variables:
 ### here are some operators, there function, and an example

 1. +
-operator for addition
+..* operator for addition
-1 + 2
+..* 1 + 2

 2. -
-operator for subtraction
+..* operator for subtraction
-5 - 3
+..* 5 - 3

 3. *
-operator for multiplication
+..* operator for multiplication
-6 * 4
+..* 6 * 4

 4. **
 operator for using exponents
  5 ** 2

 5. /
-operator for using division
+..* operator for using division
-16/3
+..* 16/3

 6. %
- modulus operators(returns the remainder of a division problem) 5%2
+ ..* modulus operators(returns the remainder of a division problem) 5%2

-##Logical operators:
+## Logical operators:
+### Purpose: logical operators perform evaluations based on boolean logic(combinations of or, and, not)

 operator